georgewallace/elasticsearch/docs/reference/elasticsearch/rest-apis/search-suggesters.md

 }
 ```

+%  TESTRESPONSE[s/"_shards": \.\.\./"_shards": "$body._shards",/]

+%  TESTRESPONSE[s/"hits": …​/"hits": "$body.hits",/]

+%  TESTRESPONSE[s/"took": 2,/"took": "$body.took",/]

+%  TESTRESPONSE[s/"my-suggest-2": \.\.\./"my-suggest-2": "$body.suggest.my-suggest-2"/]

 Each options array contains an option object that includes the suggested text, its document frequency and score compared to the suggest entry text.
 The meaning of the score depends on the used suggester.
-The term suggester's score is based on the edit distance.
+The term suggester’s score is based on the edit distance.

-## Global suggest text [global-suggest]
+#### Global suggest text [global-suggest]

 To avoid repetition of the suggest text, it is possible to define a global text.
-In the following example the suggest text is defined globally and applies to the `my-suggest-1` and `my-suggest-2` suggestions.
+In the example below the suggest text is defined globally and applies to the `my-suggest-1` and `my-suggest-2` suggestions.

 ```console
 POST _search